How do I Choose the Best Birdwatching Camera?

 Burst Mode

 Birds are fast, and getting the perfect shot in one click can be tough.
-A camera with a high frames-per-second (FPS) rate lets you shoot a quick series of images, improving your chances of capturing the right moment.
+A camera with a high frames-per-second (FPS) rate lets you shoot a quick series of images.
+This improves your chances of capturing the right moment.

 Great Birdwatching Cameras for Beginners